-We will wake up early this morning for a colorful and enchanted local market in Kengtung, observing the local people from surroundings hill tribes who buy, sell and trade the various kind of stuffs.
-It is a unique place to soak in this busy atmosphere to discover the local life.
+Wake up early this morning for a colourful and enchanted local market in Kengtung, observing the local people from surroundings hill tribes who buy, sell and trade the various kind of stuffs.
+It is a unique place to soak in this busy atmosphere and to discover the local life.

-If you are a noodle fan, it is worth to skip breakfast at hotel and try Shan noodle at the market.
-There is a section of noodle shops and other eateries and our guide will take you to the best one.
+It is worth to skip breakfast at hotel and try Shan noodles at the market.
+There is a section of noodle shops and other local tasty eateries.

-We then embark on a 4 hour drive to the Thai border.
-Before crossing into Thailand we’ll explore the border market and have lunch at a local restaurant (own account).
+Then, embark on a 4-hour drive to the Thai border.
+Before crossing into Thailand explore the border market and have lunch at a local restaurant (own account).

-After completing the border formalities, say farewell to your Burmese guide and meet your Exo Travel Thailand guide.
+After completing the border formalities, say farewell to the Burmese guide and meet with Thailand guide.

 Upon arrival in Mae Sai, continue driving to the Golden Triangle, where the borders of Thailand, Myanmar and Laos meet.
-Visit the ancient Kingdom of Chiang Saen on the steep banks of Mekong River, opposite of Laos, where you will see a couple of magnificent ancient ruins and temples.
+Visit the ancient Kingdom of Chiang Saen on the steep banks of Mekong River, opposite of Laos to see a couple of magnificent ancient ruins and temples.
 Then embark on a long-tail boat and see the area from the majestic Mekong River’s perspective.

 Overnight in Chiang Rai.

-After breakfast at your hotel, transfer to Lanjia Lodge.
-Arrive at Lanjia Lodge.
-Herbal local juice will be served during the check-in.
-Then, watch a presentation about the Hmong and Lahu tribes, the Golden triangle area and the giant catfish (locally known as Pla Buek) – the world’s biggest fresh water fish found in the Mekong River.
+After breakfast at the hotel, transfer to Lanjia Lodge.
+Arrive at Lanjia Lodge in the afternoon.
+Be served a welcome herbal drink during check-in.
+Then, watch a presentation about the Hmong and Lahu tribes, the Golden triangle area and the giant catfish (locally known as Pla Buek) – the world’s biggest freshwater fish found in the Mekong River.
 Learn about activities that affect the Mekong River and people whose lives depend on the river.

 Dinner and watch traditional Hmong performances.